amason445/cpp_tower_of_hanoi/readme.md

 2. You must never move a larger onto a smaller

 There are two solutions to this problem:
-1. Recurrence Solution, which takes the form of a recursive solution:
+1. Recursive Solution, which takes the form of a recurrence:
 ```
 T(0) = 0;
 T(n) = 2(T(n-1)) + 1, for n > 0;